techlahoma/200ok-site/content/index.md

 <a href="/tickets" class="button secondary">Get Tickets</a>

+## Speakers

+{% include 'speakers.njk' %}

 ## Sponsors

 {% include 'sponsors.njk' %}

 ## Code of Conduct

 Before attending the conference, [please review the Techlahoma Code of Conduct](https://www.techlahoma.org/code-of-conduct/).
 The Code of Conduct applies to all attendees, speakers, volunteers, and vendors at official and unofficial events by the [Techlahoma Foundation](https://techlahoma.org/) and any location where attendees may be congregating.
 [Contact us](mailto:200ok@techlahoma.org) if you have questions.